BuildsWithKing/30-days-solidity-challenge/README.md

 The goal is to master core Solidity concepts — including structs, mappings, modifiers, custom errors, access control, testing, and deployment — by building real-world smart contracts *and* leveling up with *Foundry testing and scripting*.

 ---
+> “I believe mastery comes through consistency — and I’m here to prove it.”
+— Michealking 👑
+---

 ### 📅 Challenge Structure